arch-kiosk/einkdisplay/readme.md

 # E-ink display

-A little server application for rasbperry pi that show Kiosk QR-Codes on a little e-ink display.
+A little server application for rasbperry pi that shows Kiosk QR-Codes on a little e-ink display.
 Useful for object photography.

 ### ⚙️ code repository
 - this is the virtual environment base directory for the e-ink display application.
 It runs on raspberry pi 3+.